Week 2 of 'At The Track With Mac;' Schenctady's Farone on being picked by Giants in MLB draft; Whyno on NHL

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Daily Gazette sports editor Ken Schott is joined by The Associated Press’ Tim Reynolds to...
+On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott speaks with The College of Saint Rose women’s soccer coach...

 Listen